ikanurfitriani/Struktur-Data/README.md

 # Struktur Data
-Repositori ini memuat arsip kode dari mata kuliah Struktur Data di semester 3.
-Yang mana di dalamnya terdapat jawaban dari UTS dan UAS yang telah saya kerjakan.
+This repository contains code archives from the Data Structures course in semester 3.
+In which there are answers from UTS and UAS that I have done.

 ## Author
 [@Ika Nurfitriani](http://github.com/ikanurfitriani)